 South Florida has become a hotspot for all kinds of domestic health tourism, and that’s where many of the horror stories have been coming from.
 A few months ago we published a report detailing the scandals coming from the addiction treatment industry there.
 Some of the scams involved keeping the victims addicted in order to keep the money flowing from insurance and concerned relatives.

 Now we are seeing news of similar shocking events at a number of South Florida cosmetic surgery clinics.
-These clinics, some of which are literally run by convicted criminals, market their discount plastic surgery deals primarily to African-American and Latino women throughout the United States, as well as in Caribbean countries.
-Upon arriving at the clinic, they are rushed through their procedure, waking up in the recovery room almost before they know what happened.
+Some of them are literally run by convicted criminals.
+They market their discount plastic surgery deals primarily to African-American and Latino women throughout the United States, as well as in Caribbean countries.
+Upon arriving at the clinic, patients are rushed through their procedures and wake up in the recovery room almost before they know what happened.
 Numerous cases of unsightly permanent scars and irreversible deformity have been documented.
 Needless to say, this is not consistent with the aims of cosmetic surgery.
 But it gets worse.

 Some patients have been left permanently disabled or suffering chronic pain from their surgeries.
 Others have experienced severe infections, punctured internal organs, kidney failure, and shock.
 One surgeon forgot to remove a surgical sponge before sewing his patient closed.
 And over a dozen women have died.

 The Florida state legislature has been trying to rein in the abuse for over a decade, but so far its efforts have come to little avail.
 Meanwhile, hundreds of women continue to suffer the ongoing effects of substandard surgical care.
-To add insult to injury, they paid thousands of dollars for the “privilege”.
+To add insult to injury, they paid thousands of dollars for the “privilege.”